Dave Dorman: Career

 Dorman can be found annually at his Comic-Con booth in San Diego with his contemporaries, Scott Hampton, Christopher Moeller, and John Van Fleet.
-In 2010, Dorman was a "special guest" at San Diego Comic-Con International.
-Dorman exhibited for the very first C2E2 in Chicago in April 2010.
+In 2010, Dorman was a "special guest" at San Diego Comic-Con.
+Dorman exhibited for the first C2E2 in Chicago in April 2010.
 Dorman also regularly attends the Wizard World Chicago, HeroesCon, and Detroit's Motor City Comic Con, and is often the featured guest artist at numerous Magic: The Gathering tournaments.
 Dorman's own company, Rolling Thunder, publishes art books and limited edition litho prints.

 In 2010, IDW Publishing, now partnered with Desperado Publishing, is putting out the new book "Rolling Thunder: The Art of Dave Dorman."
-A special edition issue will launch at San Diego Comic-Con International, where Dorman is a "special guest."
+A special edition issue will launch at San Diego Comic-Con, where Dorman is a "special guest."
 Dorman estimates this book shows about half of his artwork, many of it personal work and pieces never before seen by the general public.
-In the book, Dorman speaks candidly and personally for the very first time about his mid-life crisis and how he survived it.
+In the book, Dorman speaks candidly and personally for the first time about his mid-life crisis and how he survived it.
 In 2009, Dorman was a judge for the SPECTRUM Annual, the fantasy world's bible for illustrators.
-In 2009, Dorman also made history by creating entirely digital art, for his very first time, during Reverie '09, sponsored by MassiveBlack.com and ConceptArt.org.
+In 2009, Dorman also made history by creating entirely digital art, for his first time, during Reverie '09, sponsored by MassiveBlack.com and ConceptArt.org.

 Also in 2010, Dorman launched the podcast "Wednesday is Comic Book Day" with his wife, Denise Dorman – a mash-up of comic book industry insider news, pop culture news and interviews.
 The podcast is a free download on iTunes and is available via Farpoint Media, the producers of the show.

 Awards

-Dorman has been the guest of honor at Comic-Con in San Diego three times.
+Dorman has been the guest of honor at San Diego Comic-Con three times.
 It was there that he earned the Eisner Award in 1993 for his art work on Alien: Tribes.